Sample · Decode+

 Limitations & Disclaimers

-• This report evaluates CYP2D6, OPRM1, COMT, BDNF, and ANKK1 only.
+• Decode+ evaluates CYP2D6, OPRM1, COMT, BDNF, and ANKK1 for pain only.
 Other genes influencing pain response (e.g., SCN9A, ABCB1, CYP3A4) are not included.

 • Genotyping from consumer DNA kits may not capture all star alleles or structural variants.
 Clinical-grade testing may identify additional variants.